Print Edition - 2016-03-18 | News

 Complaints outnumber aid deals

-Mar 18, 2016-The Singati Resource Centre of the National Reconstruction Authority in Dolakha has received more complaints from beneficiaries than the number of aid agreements the reconstruction body has signed with the earthquake survivors in the past three days.“We have signed aid agreements with 156 quake-affected households in the last three days, and the number of complaints has already reached 159,” said Labraj Joshi, focal person at NRA’s Singati Resource Centre.
+The Singati Resource Centre of the National Reconstruction Authority in Dolakha has received more complaints from beneficiaries than the number of aid agreements the reconstruction body has signed with the earthquake survivors in the past three days.“We have signed aid agreements with 156 quake-affected households in the last three days, and the number of complaints has already reached 159,” said Labraj Joshi, focal person at NRA’s Singati Resource Centre.

 As part of NRA’s plan to distribute the government-announced aid to earthquake victims to reconstruct damaged houses, the NRA began signing aid agreements with them on Sunday.